konflux-ci/quality-dashboard/README.md

 Then, we need to use the information above to get the issues that are not meeting or almost not meeting the defined SLIs.
 For that, we defined a [function to get each SLI](https://github.com/redhat-appstudio/quality-dashboard/blob/main/backend/api/server/router/jira/bug_slos.go).

-### RHTAPBUGS Impact on CI
+### Bug CI Impact

 #### Description
-RHTAPBUGS Impact on CI plugin lists the RHTAPBUGS that are impacting CI, by showing the Jira Key, Jira Status, Error Message, and Frequency.
+Bug CI Impact metrics lists the bugs that are impacting CI, by showing the Jira Key, Jira Status, Error Message, and Frequency.
 You can add, update, or delete them.
 To add a new entry, you need to point out the Jira Key of the bug and the associated error message.

 #### How the frequency/impact is being measured?